MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 Use the following online tools to help you decide if you have enough eligible expenses to justify enrolling in an FSA:

 Yes – if you want to continue participating in an FSA.
-IRS requirements mean you must re-enroll in an FSA every year during the Open Enrollment period in October for the coming plan year (Jan.
+The Internal Revenue Service (IRS) requirements mean you must re-enroll in an FSA every year during the Open Enrollment period in October for the coming plan year (Jan.
 1 – Dec.
 31).
 Please review your expenses each year to make sure your contribution amount is appropriate.

 FSA During a Leave of Absence